of plugs and sockets

 conduits and electro-technical accessories.

 After WW I the Saar region was controlled by France; the Adt factory was expropriated in 1919.
 A part of the Adt family moved to Hessen.
 Production of electro-technical material restarted in Wächtersbach (Hessen) and Gross-Auheim (near Hanau).
 After reunification of Saarland with Germany in 1935, Adt returned to Ensheim.
 After WW II, Saarland became again under French administration, until 1957.
 Among others for economic (currency) reasons the company was unable to restore its market position.
-The electro-technical expertise was taken over by Hager* in 1955.
+The electro-technical expertise was taken over by Hager in 1955 (see below).
 Adt's facilities in Ensheim are still in use by the Hager Group.

 Design 1907, '08, '12 logos: Peter Behrens